veenayagam/banglore_home_prices/README.md

 # Prediction of Bangalore House Pricing
 # Project Overview
-* Created a tool that predict house pricing in Bangalore to help buyer to know estimate house price which could be useful for budgeting and negotiation.
+* Created a tool that predicts house pricing in Bangalore to help buyers to know estimate house prices which could be useful for budgeting and negotiation.
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing webpage using Flask and Heroku.
+* Built a client-facing webpage using Flask and Heroku.
 * Bangalore Home Price Webpage can be accessed [here](https://bangalorehomeprices.herokuapp.com/).

 ## Code and Resources Used